-The Asscher family of Amsterdam are one of the oldest and most notable firms to ever work with precious stones and jewelry.
-Established in 1854, the Asscher Diamond Company rose to prominence during the early 20th century for several significant achievements.
+The Asscher family are one of the oldest and most notable companies to ever work with precious stones and jewelry.
+Established in 1854, the Asscher Diamond Company became famous during the early 20th century.
+They became renowned for several significant achievements.

-Joseph Asscher, alongside his brother Abraham, represented the second generation of the firm, having learned the craft of diamond cutting from their father.
-Together, the brothers would go on to revolutionize the world of diamonds, not the least of which would be creating the esteemed Asscher cut.
+Joseph and his brother Abraham represent the second generation of the firm, learning the craft of diamond cutting from their father.
+Together, the brothers would go on to revolutionize the world of diamonds.
+Not the least of which would be creating the esteemed Asscher cut.

 The cut first emerged in 1902.
-Joseph develops the signature cut which is an immediate hit.
-As it quickly rises in prominence through European circles, the brothers patented the cut to secure its exclusivity for the company.
-Within a year, the Asscher cut is known within international circles throughout the world.
-Eventually, the bold facets and elegant lines would be embraced by the Art Deco movement, securing the cut’s place in history.
+Joseph develops the signature cut, which is an immediate hit.
+As it quickly rises in prominence through European circles.
+Within a year, the Asscher cut became popular within international circles throughout the world.
+Eventually, the bold facets and elegant lines of this unique technique appears in the Art Deco movement, securing its place in history.

-Joseph Asscher would also go on to greater renown during his time for cleaving the Cullinan Diamond.
-Notably, he would go on to develop special tools for working with the diamond after his first blade broke when striking the stone.
-Some accounts of events also suggest that he fainted after cleaving the stone, waking to check and recheck the diamond to ensure his success.
-Once faceted and polished, the largest stones were set in the British Crown Jewels, while the smaller diamonds would go on to be privately owned by the royal family.
-Despite this momentous event, it’s arguable that his lasting legacy is the creation of the Asscher cut.
+Joseph Asscher would also go on to cleave the Cullinan Diamond.
+Notably, he has to develop special tools for working with the diamond after his first blade broke when striking the rock.
+Some accounts also suggest that he faints after cleaving the stone.
+He woke up to check and recheck the diamond to ensure his success.
+Once faceted and polished, the large gems find their place in the British Crown Jewels.
+The smaller diamonds would go on to be privately owned by the Royal family.
+Despite this critical event, it’s arguable to say that his legacy is creating of the Asscher cut.

 Asscher Cut Qualities

-Asscher cut gems possess several proprietary features.
-The balance of the cut retains a classic appearance while improving the scintillation of the stone when compared to similar cuts, such as the emerald cut.
-Asscher cut gems are nearly octagonal in shape and feature 58 facets.
-Large and wide-set, rows of three steps are found both at the top and bottom of gems exhibiting the shape.
-The style better utilized the rough shape of diamonds than other forms of the day did, retaining more weight while improving the appearance of gem’s color and clarity.
+Asscher cut gems possess several particular features.
+The balance of the cut maintains a classic look.
+It improves the scintillation of the stone when compared to similar cuts, such as the emerald cut.
+Asscher cut gems are nearly octagonal and feature 58 facets.
+Large and wide-set, rows of three steps are found both at the top and bottom of jewels of this shape.
+The style better utilizes the rough form of diamonds than other methods of the day did.
+It also retains more weight while improving the gem’s color and clarity.

-Though technically an octagon shape, once an Asscher cut gem is set in prongs it takes on a square appearance.
-Well cut stones should possess a near one-to-one length-to-width ratio.
-A sign of excellent quality in white stones with the cut are the “windmills.”
-An “X” shaped pattern should crisscross the center of the gemstone, with the light reflecting in such a way that it appears as an endless hall of mirrors upon viewing.
-As the culet comes to a point, its presence should not interfere with this effect.
+Actually an octagon shape, once prong set it appears a square.
+Well-cut stones should have a near one-to-one length-to-width ratio.
+A sign of excellent quality in white jewels is “windmills.”
+An “X” pattern should crisscross the center of the gemstone.
+Light reflects in such a way that it appears as an endless hall of mirrors when viewing.
+As the culet comes to a point, it should not interfere with this effect.

 Modern Asscher Cut Gemstones

-The Asscher cut retained great popularity until the outbreak of World War II.
-During this horrific period of time, the assets of the Asscher family were seized, and the family, along with its employees, were placed in concentration camps.
+The Asscher cut stays popular until World War II.
+During this horrific period, the family lost all its assets.
+The family and its employees were placed in concentration camps.
 As a result, their exclusive patent for the proprietary cut lapsed.
-Eventually, other manufacturers would begin utilizing the popular cut.
-Despite the newfound circulation, Asscher cut gemstones slowly dwindled in popularity in favor of other shapes, such as the round brilliant.
+Eventually, other manufacturers began using the popular cut.
+Despite new distribution, these gemstones slowly decrease in popularity.

 Emerald Cut Versus Asscher Cut

-Of all traditional gemstone cuts readily available for consumers, the emerald cut is most similar to an Asscher cut.
-In fact, Asscher cut gems might even be referred to as “square emerald cuts” at times.
-However, knowing the similarities and differences allows you to distinguish between these types easily.
+Of all cuts readily available, the emerald is most similar.
+Some might even call Asscher cut gems “square emerald cuts” at times.
+However, knowing the similarities and differences allows you to recognize between these two easily.

-The primary difference is the overall shape.
-Emerald cuts are rectangular-shaped, while Asscher cuts are square-shaped.
-The emerald cut was developed to protect emerald gems from damage while also improving their color.
+The main difference is the overall shape.
+Emerald cuts are rectangle-shaped, while Asscher cuts are square-shaped.
+The emerald cut was developed to protect emerald gems from damage while improving their color.
 Asscher cuts were designed to provide a larger diamond while enhancing its color and clarity.

 Both feature step-cut faceting.
 However, the tables of these cuts also differ.
-Emerald cuts feature a wider and more open table that favors the elongated rectangle shape of the cut.
-The Asscher cut has a smaller table, with more faceting, which creates its characteristic “windmill” pattern described earlier.
+Emerald cuts feature a larger, more open table that favors the rectangle shape of the style.
+The Asscher cut has a smaller table, with more faceting, which creates its trademark “windmill” pattern.

-An emerald cut emphasizes color, which enables the emeralds it was designed for to look their best.
-However, it also, emphasizes inclusions.
-Since emeralds are readily accepted for this quality, it’s not a big concern.
-When used in stones with lots of fire, like a diamond, enhanced scintillation often masks the inclusions.
-Meanwhile, the Asscher cut provides a balance of scintillation between the emerald and round brilliant cut.
+An emerald cut highlights color, which enables colored stones to look their best.
+However, it also highlights inclusions.
+Since emeralds own this quality, it’s not a big concern.
+When used in jewels with lots of fire, like a diamond, it enhances scintillation and often masks inclusions.
+Meanwhile, the Asscher cut provides a balance of scintillation between the emerald and brilliant round cut.

 Finally, the culets of each stone vary significantly.
-Emerald cut gems have an elongated, troughed culet that follows the length of the gemstone.
+Emerald cut gems have a culet that follows the length of the jewel.
 Asscher cut culets come to a point.
-The Asscher culet keeps the focus towards the center of the stone, letting the trademark “X” mark the spot, so to speak.
-The troughed culet of an emerald cut gemstone helps light pass through it better, making the color more vivid.
+The Asscher culet keeps the focus towards the center of the stone, letting the trademark “X” mark the spot.
+The culet of an emerald cut gemstone helps light pass through it better, making the color brighter.

 Asscher Cut Colored Gemstones

-Outside of diamonds, it’s very uncommon to see colored gemstones that feature an Asscher cut.
-They are usually custom, one-of-a-kind jobs.
-Square-shapes remain more common, such as princess cuts.
-Despite this, Asscher cut colored gems are an exciting a unique option to consider!
-Just as with diamonds, it provides a pleasant balance of color and fire, while maintaining its particular mesmerizing effect.
-Darker gems, like many sapphires, won’t overwhelm with color as they might in an emerald cut.
+It’s very uncommon for colored gemstones to have Asscher style faceting.
+These are usually custom, one-of-a-kind jobs.
+Square shapes are more common, such as princess cuts.
+Despite this, Asscher cut colored gems are an exciting, unique option to consider!
+Just like diamonds, it provides a delicate balance of color and fire, while maintaining its hypnotic effect.
+Darker gems won’t overwhelm with color as they might in an emerald cut.